protofire/smart-order-router/README.md

 It searches for the most efficient way to swap token A for token B, considering splitting swaps across multiple routes and gas costs.

-## Build for Zora

-Patch sdk-core with zora network data (reference from the interface).

 ## Testing

 ### Unit Tests